-Whether you’ve been growing out your hair or you’ve just been maintaining that mid-length cut for some time, on any given Sunday there is an opportunity to update your look.
+Quarantine is the perfect time to experiment with new hairstyles.
+While most guys have either opted to shave their heads or let their hair grow out completely, some have gone for a happy medium by maintaining a mid-length cut.
 Naturally, with more hair on your head, there are going to be more options for you than those who keep it high and tight.
 A mid-length cut opens doors to styling products, a longer time standing in front of the mirror admiring the person you’ve come to be, and above all the option to run your hands through your locks for the real cool guy motif.
-So grab your phone, find your barber’s appointment app, and let’s get your new look dialed in.
+So grab your phone, find your barber’s appointment app (because you probably can’t do this at home), and let’s get your new look dialed in.

 Variations of the Comb-Over